 Using genetic screening tools, Faith will identify and study the metabolic genes and pathways important for radiation response in mice with non-small cell lung cancer (NSCLC).
 Her work has already identified two promising targets to sensitize NSCLC to radiation, which she plans to explore in depth thanks to the support of ASCO YIA.

-“At the end of my award period, I hope to initiate a clinical trial to translate our finding into therapeutic intervention to help cancer patients everywhere,” says Faith.
+“At the end of my award period, I hope to initiate a clinical trial to translate our findings into therapeutic interventions to help cancer patients everywhere,” says Dr. Zhang.